browserengineering/book/book/animations.md

 be to have three timers for the three phases of `render`.

-Well---with all that done, our browser now supports animations with just CSS!
-And let's use the presence of such an animation to avoid re-raster.
+Well---with all that done, our browser now supports animations with just CSS.
+And importantly, we can have the browser optimize these animations to avoid re-rastering composited layers.

 ::: {.further}